| Title: | Mutation Models for Pedigree Likelihood Computations |

 range |

 A positive number.
 The relative probability of mutating n+1 steps versus mutating n steps.
-Required in the "stepwise" model. |
+Required in the "stepwise" and "dawid" models.
+Must be in the interval (0,1) for the "dawid" model. |

 mutmat |